wpendl99/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 You must use the same start up GitHub repository that you created with your earlier start up deliverables.
 Update the README.md file with things that you learn as you work on your start up.
 As you make changes to your HTML, CSS, and JavaScript commit those changes and push them to GitHub.
 You will need at least four commits to get full credit, but in reality you should have many more than that.
 If you are using pair programming then your commit history should reflect contributions from all contributing peers.

+Leverage what Simon teaches in order to learn how to read login information, represent database data, and save and display data in `localstorage` between pages and browser sessions.

 Remember to use the `VS Code Live Server` extension to see what your code looks like in the browser.
 Also use the browser's debugger window to debug your CSS and JavaScript.
+This will save you a lot of time if you learn how to leverage these tools.

-Once you have developed your application to where you want it, you need to release it to your production environment. **Replace** your previous start up deployment script with a copy of the `deployService.sh` script from the [Simon JavaScript repository](https://github.com/webprogramming260/simon-javascript/blob/main/deployFiles.sh) and use `startup` for the service parameter (`-s`)
+Once you have developed your application to where you want it, you need to release it to your production environment. **Replace** your previous start up deployment script with a copy of the `deployFiles.sh` script from the [Simon JavaScript repository](https://github.com/webprogramming260/simon-javascript/blob/main/deployFiles.sh) and use `startup` for the service parameter (`-s`)

 ```sh
 ./deployService.sh -k <yourpemkey> -h <yourdomain> -s startup